 While this makes for a busy label, it also means you’ll find all the information you need to understand what you are buying.
-And, because the labelling is consistent for every product, if you understand one, you’ll understand them all.
+And, because the labelling is consistent for every product, if you can read one, you’ll be able to read them all.

 Here is a closer look at the information you can find on cannabis packaging in Canada, specifically for cannabis seeds, dried cannabis, extracts and concentrates, topicals and edibles, and how to make sense of it.

-The label must list the date the cannabis was packaged — not when the product was harvested but rather when the finished product was placed and sealed in its final packaging, not when it was harvested.
-Expiry dates, which are used to communicate the stability of the product in regards to potency, are not mandatory in Health Canada regulations, so some Producers will provide them, but many do not.
+The label must list the date the cannabis was packaged — this refers to the date when the cannabis product was sealed in its final packaging, not when it was harvested.
+Expiry dates, which are used to communicate the stability of the product in regards to potency, are not mandatory in Health Canada regulations, so some Licensed Producers might not provide them.

 Some edibles, however, must list a durable life date (also known as the “best before”) if the quality of the product will degrade within 90 days of manufacturing.
 This doesn’t mean the product expires or is unsafe to consume after the date, but its potency, flavour, texture or freshness may have diminished.
 Note that for all edibles, once the package is opened, the product’s shelf life will change.

 While the weight of the product listed on the label may seem self-explanatory, it’s worth knowing that Health Canada does allow for slight weight variances.
-For dried flower, for example, it may vary up to 10% for products weighing less than two grams, and 5% for two grams or more.
+For dried flower, for example, it may vary up to 10% for products weighing less than two grams and up to 5% for two grams or more.
 So if you were to weigh your cannabis straight out of the package, you may notice a slightly higher or lower amount than specified.
 All products are identified by weight except infused beverages — they are identified by volume.

 How much THC and CBD it contains

-As the two cannabinoids primarily responsible for the effects of cannabis, THC and CBD amounts must be displayed on every product label.
-To help consumers make informed decisions, they are shown in two ways.
+As the two cannabinoids primarily responsible for the effects of cannabis, THC and cannabidiol, or CBD, content must be displayed on every product label.
+To help consumers make informed decisions, the amounts are shown in two ways:

-First, it’s important to know that cannabinoids are only activated by heat over 150 degrees Celsius, a process called decarboxylation.
+It’s important to know that cannabinoids are activated when exposed to heat or oxygen, a process called decarboxylation.
 In its natural state, cannabis has a low level of active cannabinoids.
-When cannabis is decarboxylated, either through heating or processing, its cannabinoid levels increase.
+When cannabis is decarboxylated, either through heating or exposure to oxygen over time, its cannabinoid levels increase.

 On package labels, the first numbers, listed as “THC” and “CBD,” represent the active cannabinoid levels in the cannabis as purchased.
 Dried cannabis will have a lower level of active cannabinoids because it hasn’t been heated yet.

-The second numbers are listed as “Total THC” and “Total CBD.”
-These figures represent the active cannabinoid levels in the cannabis when ready for consumption.
+The second numbers are listed as “total THC” and “total CBD,” which represent the active cannabinoid levels in the cannabis when ready for consumption.
 Because oil and capsule products have been processed (and the cannabinoids heated already), the second and first numbers will be the same on these products.
-For dried flower, the second number will be higher because the THC and CBD will increase when it’s heated.
+For dried flower, the second number will be higher, because the THC and CBD will increase when it’s heated.

-(For a deeper dive into how THC and CBD content is represented on packaging, read How to Understand THC, CBD and Other Cannabinoid Content on Product Labels.)
+For a deeper dive into how THC and CBD content is represented on packaging, read How to Understand THC, CBD and Other Cannabinoid Content on Product Labels.

-Licensed Producers must provide their company name and contact details on the label of their products, in case a consumer should ever want to get in touch.
+Licensed Producers must provide their brand name and contact details on the label of their products, in case a consumer should ever want to get in touch.
 The brand’s logo may also appear on the label.

-Each product also includes a lot number referring to a specific harvest, or “lot” of products, which helps trace it back to the Producer’s quality control processes.
+Each product includes a lot number referring to a specific harvest, or “lot” of products, which helps trace it back to the Licensed Producer’s quality control processes.
 Take note of the lot number, preceded on the label by Lot number, Lot no., Lot or (L), when making a product inquiry.

-Cannabis extracts, edibles and topicals must display the statement “Contains the equivalent of 0.66 g of dried cannabis” (where 0.66 refers to the equivalent quantity).
-This is important information because Canada currently allows consumers to legally possess up to 30 grams of dried cannabis or an equivalent — which, for example, would be 450 grams of edibles.
+Cannabis extracts, edibles and topicals must display the cannabis possession statement “Contains the equivalent of 0.XX g of dried cannabis” (where 0.XX refers to the equivalent quantity).
+This is important information because Canada currently allows consumers to legally buy and possess up to 30 grams of dried cannabis or an equivalent — which, for example, would be 450 grams of edibles.

-Understanding cannabis labels is important for making an informed decision about products.
+Understanding cannabis labels is an important part of making an informed decision about products.
 While labels contain a lot of information and feature some unique elements, the details are helpful once you know what they mean.
 Read every label carefully to find the information you need.